seanmorris/theme/README.md

 ## Contextualized Themeing

-!!!
-NEED TO REMOVE REFERENCE TO IDS\META CLASS !!!

 By defining mappings from classes to views in the $contextViews array, you can specify that a view should be rendered differently when the render call is made from certain classes.

 ```php